 Smart Glasses Daily

-While tech giants dominate headlines with their AI-powered eyewear, a surprising number of companies, both established and emerging, are vying for a slice of the smart glasses market.
+While major players like Meta and Google dominate headlines with their AI-powered eyewear, a recent UploadVR report highlights a surprising number of smaller companies and startups also vying for a share of the smart glasses market.

 S. WHITMAN· American correspondent·September 11, 2025·2 min read